Wasserkraftwerk Hagneck. Photo/ Foto: TES

 The so-called Jura water correction (La Correction des Eaux du Jura/Juragewässerkorrektion) occurred in two stages.

+The engineer Richard La Nicca (1794-1883) developed the first project (1868 to 1891).
 The Aare was diverted into Lake Biel by digging a canal between Aarberg and Hagneck (1 in the picture).
 In addition, three other canals were dug: the Canal La Broye (3) between Lake Morat and Lake Neuchâtel, the Canal Zihl (Thielle, 2) between Lake Bienne and Lake Neuchâtel and the Canal Nidau-Büren (4 on the illustration), which regulated the Aare from Büren to Lake Bienne.
+The Emme was excluded from the project.
+Figure 5 shows the area of Seeland.

-St. Peter Isle/St. Peter Insel.
-Photo: TES
+St. Peter Isle/St. Peterinsel

 In addition, at the end of the nineteenth century, one of Europe’s first hydroelectric works, the BKW (Bernisch Kraftwerke), was built near Hagneck.